grihabor/biopython/doc/Tutorial/chapter_contributing.rst

 informal) coding style guidelines we try to use in Biopython in the contributing documentation at http://biopython.org/wiki/Contributing.
-We also try to add code to the distribution along with tests (see Chapter \ `[sec:regr_test] <#sec:regr_test>`__ for more info on the regression testing framework) and documentation, so that everything can stay as workable and well documented as possible (including docstrings).
+We also try to add code to the distribution along with tests (see Chapter [sec:regr\_test] for more info on the regression testing framework) and documentation, so that everything can stay as workable and well documented as possible (including docstrings).
 This is, of course, the most ideal situation, under many situations you’ll be able to find other people on the list who will be willing to help add documentation or more tests for your code once you make it available.
 So, to end this paragraph like the last, feel free to start working!

 Please note that to make a code contribution you must have the legal right to contribute it and license it under the Biopython license.
 If